maxharlow/tutorials/sql-for-analysis/README.md

 You will need to leave that tab open.
 When you're finished with Postgres, press `Ctrl-C` here to shut it down.

-Next download and run [Postico] (https://eggerapps.at/postico/), a Postgres client which gives us a visual interface for writing and running our SQL queries.
+Next download and run [Postico](https://eggerapps.at/postico/), a Postgres client which gives us a visual interface for writing and running our SQL queries.

 ### Windows

-Download and run [the Postgres installer] (http://get.enterprisedb.com/postgresql/postgresql-9.6.1-1-windows-x64.exe).
+Download and run [the Postgres installer](http://get.enterprisedb.com/postgresql/postgresql-9.6.1-1-windows-x64.exe).
 The default settings should work fine.
 The installer will offer to install StackBuilder too, but you don't need it.

 Once it's installed, go to Start > Run > PostgreSQL 9.6 > pgAdmin 4. pgAdmin is a Postgres client which gives us a visual interface for writing and running our SQL queries.
 To run queries click Tools > Query Tool.